 - Patients are allowed two (2) visitors from the same household (over age 18) each day.

 - Visiting hours are from 11 am to 6 pm with the last visitor check-in at 5 pm.

 - Visitors will be screened for COVID-19 symptoms upon entry to the building.

-- All visitors must remain in the patient’s room during the visit, wear a mask at all times, and maintain social distancing.
+- All visitors must wear a mask at all times, practice hand hygiene and maintain social distancing.

 - For pediatric patients, two parents/guardians/designated caregivers for patients under the age of 18 are allowed to visit.
 Visitation hours are open 24/7.